Kelebrimbor97/Childrens_National_Docker_Environment/README.md

 ### Description
 This repo contains the instructions to setup the docker environment for the Kuka and Smart wheelchair projects.
 In theory, since we are using docker, the steps after installing docker should be the same for both windows and linux.
 Moving ahead, the individual packages required for these projects can be found in their respective sections.
 There are branches for both [ROS2 Galactic](https://docs.ros.org/en/galactic/index.html) and [ROS2 Humble](https://docs.ros.org/en/humble/index.html).

-_Note:_
+>[!Note]
-- Docker installation instructions are provided below, while it is assumed that proper graphical drivers and CUDA for Nvidia GPUs are installed, the official instructions for which can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/contents.html).
+>- Docker installation instructions are provided below, while it is assumed that proper graphical drivers and CUDA for Nvidia GPUs are installed, the official instructions for which can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/contents.html).

-- If performing a fresh install for Nvidia Drivers on Linux, it is strongly recommended to use the [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software) by Lambda labs.
+>- If performing a fresh install for Nvidia Drivers on Linux, it is strongly recommended to use the [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software) by Lambda labs.
 They also have additional support for ngc containers which is used for these Docker environments.

 ## 1. System Software information